 Can you fix a relationship?

-Staying in a relationship where you're constantly feeling unhappy is not ideal, especially if it's going to stay that way.
 If you feel unhappy in your current relationship, especially if you're constantly feeling unhappy, you are likely facing a situation where you know that it's time to either work on the partnership or leave if there is no longer happiness.
-If you and your partner are both invested in the process and want things to improve in it, it's possible to fix a partnership, and it is possible to be happy in a partnership again after facing hard times.
+If you and your partner are both invested in the process and want things to improve in it, it's possible to fix a partnership, and it is possible to learn how to be happy again in a partnership after facing hard times.

 It may be that you feel misunderstood, that you and your partner want to increase affection in the partnership, or something else.
 There are many potential reasons why someone might find that they're no longer content in the partnership.
-Whether or not you know exactly what those reasons are for you, a professional may be able to help you feel content in your partnership again.
+Whether or not you know exactly what those reasons are for you, a professional may be able to help.